Find Grad Schools

 • Gather information on patients’ illnesses and medical history to guide the choice of diagnostic procedures for therapy.

-When polled, Nuclear Medicine Technologists say the following skills are most frequently used in their jobs:
+These are the skills Nuclear Medicine Technologists say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.